 So, you’re training for a marathon but only have access to a treadmill?
 Don’t sweat!
 You can train mostly on a treadmill or even complete all your training on one.
 Treadmills provide convenience and flexibility for you to train whenever works best for you.

 If your schedule only allows you to run while the sun is down, or if you live in areas where heat and humidity or cold weather and ice are issues, or if you simply have limited access to areas where you can run, you’ll benefit from a treadmill.
-If you want a treadmill at home, check out our Best Treadmill List to find the right one for your training.
+If you want a treadmill at home, check out our recommended best treadmills for home to find the right one for your training.

 Leave the excuses outside, hop on your treadmill inside and turn your focus to running 26.2 miles.
 Maybe even go for a PR!
 Before diving into your treadmill training though, there are some things to keep in mind.

 Training For A Marathon On A Treadmill Vs. Outside

 First, you should understand the advantages and disadvantages to using a treadmill to train for a marathon.